Climate Change and Trade in the Global South

 After completing the course the students will:

-- Be familiar with the fundamental principles of international trade, and able to discuss trade policy and its implementation in the Global South in sector-specific contexts like agriculture, manufacturing, and energy issues
+- Understand the fundamental principles of international trade and discuss trade policy implementation in the Global South within sector‐specific contexts (e.g., agriculture, manufacturing, energy).

 Learning methods: